itchio/itch-docs/installing/macos.md

 ### Verifying the app

-All our OSX binaries are signed by a Developer ID certificate to the name of [Amos Wenger](https://github.com/fasterthanlime), and you can verify them by running the following command in a terminal:
+All our OSX binaries are signed by a Developer ID certificate to the name of [itch corp.](https://github.com/itch.io), and you can verify them by running the following command in a terminal:

 ```bash
 spctl -a -vvvv ~/Applications/itch.app